 Try making Nutella baked oats by substituting the peanut butter with this Homemade Nutella!

-And if you’re a fan of healthy cakes, I highly recommend my 10-minute Weetabix Cake Loaf recipe, which is a crowd-pleaser for everyone, especially if you like dried fruits like raisins!
+And if you’re a fan of healthy cakes, I highly recommend my 10-minute Weetabix Cake Loaf recipe, which is a crowd-pleaser for everyone!

 Ingredients